LLLichtenstein/IBM-Data-Science-Professional-Certificate/README.md

 > > Course Certificate: https://www.coursera.org/account/accomplishments/verify/AGFBXC9DK9FE<br>
 > > Description adapted from https://www.coursera.org/learn/what-is-datascience/home/info
 ### Course 2 - Open Source Tools for Data Science <br>
 > > What are some of the most popular data science tools, how do you use them, and what are their features?
-In this course, students learn about Jupyter Notebooks, JupyterLab, RStudio IDE, Git, GitHub, and Watson Studio.
-They learn about each tool - what it is used for, what programming languages it can execute, and its features and limitations.
-Students test each tool which are hosted in the cloud on Skills Network Labs by following instructions to run simple code in Python, R or Scala. <br><br>
+In this course, students learn about Jupyter Notebooks, JupyterLab, RStudio IDE, Git, GitHub, and IBM Watson Studio.
+They learn about each tool - what it is used for, which programming languages it can execute, and its features and limitations.
+Students test each tool which are hosted in the cloud on Skills Network Labs by following instructions to run simple code in python, R or Scala. <br><br>
-> >For this assignment I created a Jupyter Notebook on IBM Watson Studio which includes both Markdown and Python code cells, and shared it on GitHub with my peers.<br>
+> >For this assignment I created a Jupyter Notebook on IBM Watson Studio which includes both Markdown and python code cells, and shared it on GitHub with my peers.<br>
 > > Assignment URL: https://github.com/LLLichtenstein/IBM-Data-Science-Professional-Certificate/blob/master/Course%202%20-%20Final%20Project%20-%20Jupiter%20notebook.ipynb<br><br>
 > > Course Certificate: https://www.coursera.org/account/accomplishments/verify/URYL6QJ99R6G<br>
 > > Description adapted from https://www.coursera.org/learn/data-analysis-with-python/home/info